sahilrajput03/sahilrajput03/learn-deploy.md

 # Deployment

-## temp

-Using cloudns and attaching domain with nameservers(time-stamped): https://youtu.be/yMMCxdQHQDo?t=189

 ## Github Pages

 Add below `A records` for your custom domain dns setting in your domain provider panel.